ray-project/ray/doc/source/tune.rst

 Tune has the following features:

--  **Ease of use**: go from running one experiment on a single machine to running on a large distributed cluster without changing your code.
+-  Ease of use: go from running one experiment on a single machine to running on a large distributed cluster without changing your code.

--  Mix and match search execution and search algorithms to accelerate your training - such as using Model-Based Optimization (HyperOpt) with HyperBand.
+-  Mix and match search execution (Trial Schedulers) and search algorithms to accelerate your training - such as using Model-Based Optimization (HyperOpt) with HyperBand.

 -  Scalable implementations of search execution techniques such as `Population Based Training (PBT) <pbt.html>`__, `Median Stopping Rule <hyperband.html#median-stopping-rule>`__, and `HyperBand <hyperband.html>`__.